Explore

 Why designers need a website brief

-When you work in partnership with an outside expert, be prepared for their unconsciousness of your brand, even if you are a rockstar on the market.
-What’s more, if you need a new website, different from the existing one, you’ll definitely need to specify all the details.
+When you work in partnership with an outside expert, be prepared for their unconsciousness of your brand, even if you're a rockstar on the market.
+What’s more, if you need a new website, different from the existing one, you’ll need to specify the details.
 So, handle a brief as if it were a profile for a professional acquaintance.

 chat with a website designer